-The simplicity in R. Bremmer's poems captures very complex ideas about love, dreams, and introspection.
-With just a few lines, Bremmer achieves something quite unique: to pause the beauty that surrounds our lives and turn it into words.
+The simplicity in R. Bremner's poems captures very complex ideas about love, dreams, and introspection.
+With just a few lines, Bremner achieves something quite unique: to pause the beauty that surrounds our lives and turn it into words.

 THE DAY OF THE DOG

 with nothing to do until you

 play with dumb dog toys?

 The cats, even the squirrels who

 wander by no longer fear